-Many employers experience confusion over the many different types of leave and more importantly whether they are required to make payment to their employees or not.
+Many employers experience confusion over the different types of leave granted to employees and more importantly whether they are required to make payment to their employees during leave.

 There are three clear areas when it comes to leave:

 - Leave employees are legally entitled to take and receive payment for.

 - Leave employees are legally entitled to take but for which payment is at the employer’s discretion.

 - Leave that can be granted / paid at the employer’s discretion.

 1. Leave employees are legally entitled to take and receive payment for

 The main types of leave in this area include:

 - Family leave including maternity leave, adoption leave, paternity leave, shared parental leave, time off to attend antenatal appointments (mothers), time off to attend adoption appointments (if adopting individually or as the first of two parents)